jonesbrett/Python-3-Cheatsheet/pages/data.md

 ```
 ### Concatenating Tuples

-You can Concatenate tuples useing the + sign:
+You can Concatenate Tuples using the + sign:

 ```python
 tuple1 = ('1','2','3')